stevehjohn/MarkdownTools/README.md

 * WhiteSpace
 * Text

-Reckon that with recursion and the attributes, something robust can be created.
-Need to think about it a bit more.

-ParseContent is going to need more thought.
-Maybe store unformatted content against nodes that support child parsing.
-Also, maybe instead of allowed parent, use allowed children.

-Might need a post-process step to turn text-whitespace-text-... runs into paragraphs.

 ## A note on CheckEvaluatorAttributes

 For now, assumes that any item can start a document so ValidPreviousNodeSequenceAttribute attributes are ignored in that case.